Instruction

 ApplicationApplicationCalendars.ReadWriteAdmin consent required (“Grant admin consent”).
 Without it Graph returns 403 on users/{upn}/….

-One app registration can carry both permission types, so the same app can serve both modes.
-Not required: Place.Read.All, User.Read, Calendars.ReadWrite.Shared.
+One app registration can carry multiple permission types, so the same app can serve both modes.
+Not required: User.Read, Calendars.ReadWrite.Shared.

 By default an app with application Calendars.ReadWrite can read/write every mailbox in the tenant.
 Restrict it with an ApplicationAccessPolicy (Exchange Online PowerShell) that pins the app to a security group containing only the room mailboxes: